RandyPatterson/azuredev-aks/README.md

     Open your local browser and navigate the the IP Address displayed in **EXTERNAL-IP** to verify the application is running.

+    This application will display the name of the *dempwebapp* and the *demowebapi* pods that it is currently connected to.
+These names will match the name of the pods displayed using ```kubectl get pods```.  **Refreshing** the page will eventually display different pod names showing that the Load Balancer services (service/demowebapi & service/demowebapp ) are routing requests to different pods.

     ![](media/image-8.png)

 >![](/media/challange.png) **Challenge**: Scale the front-end web app to 4 replicas